ostanton/TailsEngine/README.md

 ### Zig

-This is still early on and WIP, so don't rely on it, but (I don't think it actually works at the moment either):
+This is still early on and WIP, so don't rely on it, but:

 ```
 zig fetch --save git+https://github.com/ostanton/TailsEngine